-Unlike most post-modernists (Knights, 1990; Willmott, 1990), agential reflexivity for Archer (2007) does not mean a denial of collective social subjectivity, a critical tenet of labour process theory.
-Our case challenges presumptions that changing political and economic structures favouring global capital can colonize and individualize workers’ collective identity and eliminate chances of impactful resistance by precarious workers (Anderson, 2010; Lee et al, 2015), especially without open and organized external support (Jenkins, 2013; Manky, 2018).
+Unlike most post-modernists (Knights, 1990; Willmott, 1990), agential reflexivity (Archer, 2007) does not mean a denial of collective social subjectivity, a critical tenet of labour process theory.
+However, our case challenges presumptions that changing political and economic structures favouring global capital can colonize and individualize workers’ collective identity and eliminate chances of impactful resistance by precarious workers (Anderson, 2010; Lee et al, 2015), even without open and organized external support (Jenkins, 2013; Manky, 2018).
 While material factors were important, collective gendered identities of male ‘skilled' workers who valued ‘freedom', influenced their decision to resist (Choi, 2018).
-Unlike most industrial workers in the global era, whose dependence on their corporate employers ‘becomes constitutive of their identity and selfhood’ (Gabriel, 1999: 184); ‘practical’ and ‘social’ concerns of male piece-rate workers were independent of their employers’ discourses or the globalization discourses, which granted them with a ‘double existence’, the basis for their resistance strategies (Shilling and Mellor, 2015; Simmel, 2010).
-Aided by sabotage, collusion and ‘hit and rescue’ tactics, male workers presented themselves ‘as more efficient workers’ than women before factory owners, making them doubt the merits or feasibility of the new regime, and to abandon it or continue with two factories in one.
+Unlike most industrial workers in the global era, whose dependence on their corporate employers ‘becomes constitutive of their identity and selfhood’ (Gabriel, 1999: 184); ‘practical’ and ‘social’ concerns of male piece-rate workers were independent of their employers’ or global intermediaries’ discourses that granted them a ‘double existence’, the basis for their resistance strategies (Shilling and Mellor, 2015; Simmel, 2010).
+Aided by sabotage, collusion and ‘hit and rescue’ tactics, male workers presented themselves ‘as more efficient workers’ than women before factory owners, making the latter doubt the merits or feasibility of the new regime, and to abandon it or continue with two factories in one.
 Nevertheless, while the piece-rate workers’ reflexivity helped forge an effective resistance strategy against capital, it did not produce relational solidarity (Butler and Athanasiou, 2013).
-Rather it was an example of some precariat dispossessing fellow precariat thereby reproducing the patriarchal and capitalist structures that caused precarity in the first place (Butler and Athanasiou, 2013).
+Rather it was an example of some precariat dispossessing fellow precariat by reproducing the patriarchal and capitalist structures that caused precarity in the first place (Butler and Athanasiou, 2013).

 The actualization of the resistance potential against the advances of global capital was contingent upon the favourable local patriarchal structures.
 Our case suggests that the success or otherwise of precarious workers’ resistance cannot be determined a priori.
 It depends upon the nature of external constraints and workers’ reflexivity vis-à-vis these constraints.
 Their personal concerns might not match those of their employers and colleagues, they may over-estimate the power of external constraints and unduly restrain their personal concerns, or they may under-value them and pay the price of a misadventure.
 Rather than celebrating or prematurely writing the obituary of precarious workers’ resistance, researchers need to tease out its operation through detailed field-work.